Aboriginal and Torres Strait Islander children, young people and their parents need their culture to give them strength to heal and recover.

 Healing and recovery with parents

-Whether treatment is provided by an Aboriginal and Torres Strait Islander community-controlled service or a mainstream service, the following nine guiding principles from the Australian Government’s National Strategic Framework for Aboriginal and Torres Strait Islander Peoples Mental Health and Social and Emotional Wellbeing 2017–2023 provide general guidance about what is needed for effective treatment:
+Whether treatment is provided by an Aboriginal and Torres Strait Islander community-controlled service or a mainstream service, the Australian Government’s National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing 2017–2023 provides the following nine guiding principles for general guidance about what is needed for effective treatment:

 Practice prompt